Uatilla/42Porto_MiniRT/README.md

 	- Enter the repo and run ``` make ```

-	- The first time will download set up the minilibx
+	- The first time will download and set up the minilibx

 	- Run ./minirt <scene>.rt